|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Few things are as warm and comforting on a chilly day as a steaming cup of hot apple cider.
-Adding a little liquor to the brew makes it even better, which is what we've done in the hot gold apple cider recipe.
+Adding a little liquor to the brew makes it even better (and a bit warmer as well).

 In a large pot, combine all the ingredients.